 If you’re searching for things to do in Daytona Beach, search no further.
 This guide to what to do in Daytona Beach will give you enough things to do for a weekend getaway, a week, or even a month if you’re staying that long.

-Earlier this month my husband and I took our 4-year-old son to Daytona Beach for a quick weekend getaway.
+My husband and I took our sons to Daytona Beach for a quick weekend getaway.
 I’ve only ever been to Daytona Beach once before and that was for a whirlwind VIP Daytona 500 tour when Nextel took over the Nascar Race Series back in 2004.
-I was just barely an adult taking a weekend break from college, and we as a group of VIPs were treated to a private concert by Leann Rimes, a presentation by Grand Marshall Ben Affleck, and box seats of one incredible race.

 Honestly before our trip this past month, I knew very little about things to do in Daytona Beach other than the speedway and the beach.

 But there is so much more.